learn-co-curriculum/ttt-game-status/README.md

 ```
 for each win_combination in WIN_COMBINATIONS
   # win_combination is a 3 element array of indexes that compose a win, [0,1,2]

+	[This next line, and the "pseudocode" below are total word-salad.
+They make no sense to your average student - ME!
+I have no idea, none, about what this is supposed to be illustrating.
+Super frustrating to have this nonsense to help explain such a difficult lab.]
   # grab each index from the win_combination that composes a win.
   win_index_1 = win_combination[0]
   win_index_2 = win_combination[1]